cs4241-19a/a2-shortstack/README.md

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: Shown in `style.css`, the code...
 - **Design Achievement 2**: We tested the application with n=X users, finding that...

-### Team Coordination Activities

-In this section, document any learning and design activities you complete as a group.

-The main responsibility of every team is to ensure that all members would be comfortable implementing the basic functionalities and requirements defined in this document **on their own**.

-This may mean that you allocate less time for features, and more time for team collaboration and learning activities.
-Once a team-wide baseline understanding is achieved, team-members are encouraged to use their interests and skillsets to pursue technical and design achievements that enhance the web application's functionality and design.